enzo-project/enzo-dev/doc/manual/source/tutorials/DataAnalysisBasics.rst

 Data Analysis Basics
 ====================

 Data analysis in Enzo can be complicated.
-There are excellent premade packages available for doing Enzo data analysis (see :ref:`SupportingCodes`.).
+There are excellent premade packages available for doing Enzo data analysis.
 However, it is likely that your data analysis needs will grow beyond these tools.

 HDF5 Tools
 ----------